MailCore/MailCore/README.md

 ## Running Tests

 TestData/account.plist will be required to run the CTConnectedTest/CTCoreFolder tests - see the top of Tests/CTConnectedTest.m for instructions on creating this file.
-You can turn these network-dependent tests off via Edit Scheme in XCode - deslect both of these classes in the Test section.
+You can turn these network-dependent tests off via Edit Scheme in XCode - deslect both of these classes in the Test action section, inside the Tests target.
 Tests will run substantially faster.

-If the big Test button doesn't work for the project, you can again Edit Scheme and choose the MailCoreTests target for Test.
+If the big Test button doesn't work for the project, you can again Edit Scheme, select the Test and choose the Tests target for the Test action.

 Happy testing!